ferandgal/porfolio/src/pages/project/park-inn.md

 ---
 This project was made in 2022 while I was studying Software Engineering at Universidad de Sevilla.
-The goal of this was learning how to work in a considerable group (11 people) and making use og soft skills and the whole thing learned during those years.
+The goal of this was learning how to work in a considerable group (11 people) and making use of soft skills and the whole things learned during those years.
 The project lasted 3 months.

 We develop this using SCRUM methodology for the organization, making daily meetings, retrospective and sprints.
 Furthermore for the version control of the code GitHub was our preference.